run-ai/docs/docs/admin/authentication/applications.md

 This article explains the procedure to manage applications.

 Applications are used for API integrations with Run:ai.
-An application contains a client secret.
-With the client secret you can obtain a token and use it within subsequent API calls.
+An application contains a client ID and a client secret.
+Using the client credentials you can obtain a token and use it within subsequent API calls.

 Applications are managed locally and assigned with Access Rules to manage permissions.